sohamsal/easy-resv2/README.md

 3. Go back to chat, and now you can chat with your files!

-any questions? dm me on twitter @artarioo
+any questions? dm me on twitter @sohamsal